Advanced Stair Climbing Wheelchair: The 2026 Guide to Safe Emergency Evacuation

 - Rapid evacuation scenarios

 Ambulances, corridors, and fire exits are tight.
+If folding is complicated:

 - If it does not fold, it cannot be loaded